tlsnotary/docs-mdbook/src/extension/plugins.md

 You can find a boilerplate template at [tlsn-plugin-boilerplate](https://github.com/tlsnotary/tlsn-plugin-boilerplate), which is a great starting point.
 This repository explains how to compile and test Typescript plugins.

 The [examples folder](https://github.com/tlsnotary/tlsn-plugin-boilerplate/tree/main/examples) contains more examples of TLSNotary plugins.

+## Extism

+TLSNotary’s plugin system is built on top of [Extism](https://extism.org/docs/concepts/plug-in-system), a framework that allows you to write WebAssembly-based plugins in the language of your choice.
+This page focuses on writing plugins in **TypeScript**.

+> 🛠️ **Extism versions**: Extism is under active development, with frequent updates to both the [host SDK](https://github.com/extism/js-sdk) (used by the TLSNotary browser extension) and the [plugin development kit (PDK)](https://github.com/extism/js-pdk).
+Because plugins are executed by the host, plugins should be compiled with a **PDK version that is older than or equal to the host SDK version** to ensure compatibility.
+>
+> The TLSNotary browser extension currently uses [Extism SDK version 1.0.2](https://github.com/tlsnotary/tlsn-extension/blob/5545d7abed77f448712a29f3dd8a206713a54416/package.json#L19).
+We recommend using **PDK version 1.2.0** when compiling your TypeScript plugins.

 ## Configuration JSON